-- Be Safe: A water event can present a lot of potential safety hazards to occupants.
-The potential for slips, falls and electric shock are real.
-Keep in mind, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+- Be Safe: Water events can present a lot of possible safety hazards to residents.
+The potential for slips, falls and electric shock are very real.
+Remember, items soaked with water can be very heavy.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected rooms of the property.
-Do not operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the home.
+Never operate the TV or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn the air conditioner on to aid in drying in summertime or in more humid regions.
+- Air Conditioning: Turn the air conditioner on to speed updrying in summertime or in humid areas of the country.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic wrap or plastic bags under the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
+The potential for slips and falls from the water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can cause more damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been checked by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Never eat food items exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Never eat any food exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Transfer all pets to a safe environment until your property has been restored and cleaned.
+- Pets: Move any pets to a clean environment until your home has been restored and cleaned.